 If errors are identified, they are corrected and recorded, expressed as a percentage of all plots that were remeasured, to provide an estimate of measurement error.
 The estimation error is given by:

-%=Dato1-Dato2Dato2∙100%
+HYPERLINK "https://context.reverso.net/traduccion/ingles-espanol/Error+of+measurement"Error of measurement %=Data1-Data2Data2∙100%

 The allowable error should not exceed 5%.